 See more kale recipes.

-This vegetable is one of our favorites and widely available.
+This widely-available vegetable is one of our favorites.
 It contains huge amounts of vitamin C and K and is thought to have anti-cancer fighting properties.
 It is best eaten raw or steamed as boiling for long periods will result in a major loss of nutrients.
 Who needs to overcook this gorgeous veggie anyway?

 We like dandelion greens in soup, with steaks, on sandwiches — you name it.
 Here are some recipes we love.